dolphindb/api-java/README.md

 }
 ```

-### 5. Upload data objects
+### 5. Upload data to DolphinDB server

 We can upload a binary data object to DolphinDB server and assign it to a variable for future use.
-Variable names can use 3 types of characters: letters, numbers, or underscores.
+Variable names can use 3 types of characters: letters, numbers and underscores.
 The first character must be a letter.

 ```
 public void testFunction() throws IOException{